azu/VideoPlaybackQuality-polyfill/README.md

 ### Notes :memo:

 `VideoPlaybackQuality` is connected each `Video` source.
-In other word, It will be reset whtn replace exist video source with new source.
+In other words, It will be reset when replace exist video source with new source.

 ### Limitation